-Category Total amount Compensation for the fiscal year under review ¥207 million Total of cash and other financial profits payable by the Company and its subsidiaries to the Independent Auditor ¥357 million
+Category Total amount Compensation for the fiscal year under review ¥207 million Total of cash and other financial profits payable by the Company and its subsidiaries to the Independent Auditor ¥373 million

 - Notes: 1.
-The Audit & Supervisory Board consented to the amount of compensation for the Independent Auditor pursuant to Article 399, Paragraph 1 and Paragraph 2 of the Companies Act after conducting the necessary verification of the contents of the audit plan submitted by the Independent Auditor, the status of execution of duties by the Independent Auditor, and reasonableness of the basis, etc. for calculating the estimated compensation through interviews and hearings with the Independent Auditor and internal relevant divisions. - 2.
+The Audit & Supervisory Committee consented to the amount of compensation for the Independent Auditor pursuant to Article 399, Paragraph 1 and Paragraph 3 of the Companies Act after confirming the contents of the audit plan submitted by the Independent Auditor, the status of execution of duties by the Independent Auditor, and reasonableness of the basis, etc. for calculating the estimated compensation through interviews and hearings with the Independent Auditor and internal relevant divisions. - 2.
 The audit contract between NYK and the Independent Auditor does not separate the compensation for the audit based on the Companies Act from the compensation for the audit based on the Financial Instruments and Exchange Act.
 Therefore, the aforementioned amount includes the compensation for the audit, etc. based on the Financial Instruments and Exchange Act. - 3.
 The Company pays the Independent Auditor fees for advice and guidance services on accounting, which are services other than the services stipulated in Article 2, Paragraph 1 of the Certified Public Accountants Law (non-audit service). - 4.
 Among our principal subsidiaries, UNI-X NCT CORPORATION, NYK GROUP AMERICAS INC., NYK GROUP EUROPE LTD., and NYK GROUP SOUTH ASIA PTE.
-LTD. undergo audits of statutory documents by CPAs or audit corporations other than the Independent Auditor of NYK (including persons who have qualifications equivalent to these qualifications in foreign countries) (limited to audit pursuant to the Companies Act or Financial Instruments and Exchange Act (including foreign laws equivalent to these laws)).
+LTD. undergo audits of statutory documents by CPAs or audit corporations other than the Independent Auditor of NYK (including persons who have qualifications equivalent to these qualifications in foreign countries) (limited to audit pursuant to the Companies Act or Financial Instruments and Exchange Act (including foreign laws equivalent to these laws)). - 5.
+During the fiscal year under review, the Company paid additional compensation of ¥7 million for the audit in the previous fiscal year to Independent Auditor Deloitte Touche Tohmatsu LLC other than the compensation paid as described above.